George Kotsimpos: Athletic achievements

 In December 2024, George Kotsimpos achieved his 11th Guinness World Record, setting a new global benchmark for the "Most decline push-ups (one leg raised) on medicine balls in one minute (male)", with a total of 55 repetitions completed within the 60-second time frame.
 This specific variation of the push-up is recognized for its exceptionally high level of difficulty and risk, due to the combined instability of the medicine balls, the inclined (decline) body angle, and the unilateral support caused by raising one leg.
 Successfully executing this movement demands outstanding upper-body strength, core stability, neuromuscular coordination, and precise balance under time constraints.
 “Every record is a challenge that drives me to improve,” Kotsimpos stated following the attempt.
 “It’s not solely about physical strength, but primarily about mental resilience and belief in one’s own capacity.
-Breaking limits is a continuous process of personal evolution.”
+Breaking limits is a ongoing process of personal evolution.”

+In September 2025, George Kotsimpos achieved his 13th Guinness World Record, setting a new global benchmark in the category “Most decline push-ups (one leg raised) on medicine balls in one minute (male),” with a total of 59 repetitions completed within the 60-second time frame.
+This performance surpassed his own previous world record of 55 repetitions, further extending his dominance in one of the most technically demanding and high-risk push-up variations.
+The exercise combines multiple difficulty factors, including unstable support on medicine balls, an elevated decline body position, and unilateral load due to the raised leg, requiring exceptional upper-body strength, core stability, neuromuscular coordination, and precise balance under time pressure.
+Reflecting on the achievement, Kotsimpos emphasized that continuous improvement remains central to his approach, viewing each record not as a final destination but as part of an ongoing journey of personal development and physical refinement.